 The other ends will plug onto the Pi’s 40-way header, to pins 2 and 6 respectively.
 Notice in the diagram here that the pin numbering is in a zig-zag fashion, with pin 1 at the lower-right, and then pin 2 is at the lower-left.
 The pins to use are circled in red and black on the diagram, and they are pins 2 and 6.

 However, I wanted the 40-way connector kept clean and empty for future expansion.
 So, with warranty-voiding tools in hand, I cut the jumper cables in half and soldered the connections to the underside and then checked for shorts with a multimeter.

 The connections were secured with epoxy glue and then the Pi was screwed on top.
 You probably want to insert the SD card just before this point (it is easier with the board unscrewed).
 If you have a recent Raspbian software image then the display and touch capability will work with no additional configuration needed.

 The display connector on the Pi needs to be opened in a similar way as with the earlier connector, but this time pulling the connector open vertically.
 See the photo below.

-The flat cable should fit with zero force, and then the connector can be pushed back to the closed position.
+The flat cable should slide in with zero force, and then the connector can be pushed back to the closed position.
 Again, check that it is in perfectly square, and not at an angle.